epam/ai-dial/docs/Deployment/realtime-analytics.md

 ### Step 5: Grafana

-> Refer to Grafana documentation to learn how to [install](https://grafana.com/docs/grafana/latest/setup-grafana/installation/) it and to [import dashboards](https://grafana.com/docs/grafana/latest/dashboards/build-dashboards/import-dashboards/).
+Grafana can be [configured](https://grafana.com/docs/grafana/latest/datasources/influxdb/#influxdb-data-source) to use InfluxDB with analytics of DIAL logs as a data source.
+You can use pre-configured samples of [dashboards](https://github.com/epam/ai-dial-analytics-realtime/blob/development/dashboards/README.md) to visualized data in Grafana.

-> Refer to Analytics Realtime repository to view samples of [dashboards](https://github.com/epam/ai-dial-analytics-realtime/blob/development/dashboards/README.md).
+> Refer to Grafana documentation to learn how to [install](https://grafana.com/docs/grafana/latest/setup-grafana/installation/) it and [import dashboards](https://grafana.com/docs/grafana/latest/dashboards/build-dashboards/import-dashboards/).